 Continuing north along the coast and passing through the cities of Pictanus and Alexandria ad Issum, Hadrian crossed the Pinarus river near Baiae (modern Payas).
 After travelling along the Issicus Sinus (now the Gulf of Alexandretta) and crossing the frontier between the provinces of Syria and Cilicia near Issus, he probably reached the vicus of Catavolo the following day.

-From Catavolo the route led west towards the Cilician plain and three cities that would later called themselves “Hadriane“; Mopsuestia, Adana and Tarsus.
+From Catavolo, the route led west towards the Cilician plain and three cities that would later call themselves “Hadriane“; Mopsuestia, Adana and Tarsus.
 Mopsuestia (also known as Misis) was an important city of eastern Cilicia, located on both banks of the river Pyramus (modern Ceyhan River).
-It was a civitas libera (a free city) under the Romans and the two parts of the city were connected by a handsome bridge built by Constantius in the 4th century AD.
+It was a civitas libera (a free city) under the Romans, and the two parts of the city were connected by a handsome bridge built by Constantius in the 4th century AD.
 This bridge is today the most impressive remains of the ancient city and is still in use.

 There is in Cilicia a certain city called Mopsuestia, said to be the work of that ancient seer.
 Alongside this flows the Pyramus River, which, while it adds beauty to the city, can be crossed only by a bridge.
 But as much time passed it came about that the greater part of the bridge had suffered; indeed it seemed to be on the point of falling at any moment and for this reason death faced those who crossed it.
 Procopius De Aedificiis [Buildings of Justinian, Book V]

-From Mopsuestia, Hadrian continued to travel west and reached the city of Adana located 18 miles away.
+From Mopsuestia, Hadrian continued to travel west and reached the city of Adana, located 18 miles away.
 A great bridge over the Sarus river (modern Seyhan River) would be built under his reign.
-It is the only classical monuments of Adana that survived the centuries.
+It is the only classical monument of Adana that survived the centuries.

-Adana first appears in literature during the time of Alexander the Great and was known as Antiochea ad Sarum when Cilicia was under the suzerainty of Antiochus IV Epiphanes in the 2d century BC.
+Adana first appeared in the literature during the time of Alexander the Great and was known as Antiochea ad Sarum when Cilicia was under the suzerainty of Antiochus IV Epiphanes in the 2d century BC.
 After Pompey’s victory at Korakesion in 67 BC, Adana was settled by Cilician pirates whom Pompey had conquered.
-The economic prosperity of the city throughout its history was achieved due to both the fertile area and its key position in the communications network.
+The city’s economic prosperity throughout its history was achieved due to the fertile area and its vital position in the communications network.
 During the reign of Hadrian, the Cilician city minted imperial coins carrying the word ΑΔΑΝΕΩΝ (of Adana), the god Adanos, the eponymous founder of the city, and the goddess Tyche.
 Adanos was the son of Uranos and Gaia and the brother of Kronos and Rhea.

-Probably the following day, on October 12, Hadrian reached Tarsus, the capital of the province of Cilicia.
-The ancient city was located on the western part of the Cilician plain along the Cydnus River, where the Taurus Mountains make a wide curve towards the west.
+Probably the following day, on 12 October, Hadrian reached Tarsus, the capital of the province of Cilicia.
+The ancient city was located on the western part of the Cilician plain along the Cydnus River, where the Taurus Mountains make a broad curve towards the west.
 Like Adana, Tarsus still preserves its ancient name.

 …she came sailing up the river Cydnus in a barge with gilded stern and outspread sails of purple, while oars of silver beat time to the music of flutes and fifes and harps.
 She herself lay all along, under a canopy of cloth of gold, dressed as Venus in a picture, and beautiful young boys, like painted Cupids, stood on each side to fan her.
 Her maids were dressed like Sea Nymphs and Graces, some steering at the rudder, some working at the ropes.
 Plutarch, Life of Marcus Antonius (XXVI)

-Classical Tarsus lies deep beneath the modern city and recent excavations have revealed its ancient urban plan.
+Classical Tarsus lies deep beneath the modern city, and recent excavations have revealed its ancient urban plan.
 A paved collonaded street running in an east-west direction with shops and other buildings was unearthed in the heart of modern Tarsus in 1993.
 The road is about 6.5 m wide and is paved with polygonal black basalt blocks, some of them 2 m in width.
-The street appears to have been built in the middle of the 2nd century BC during the Seleucid period but the collonaded portico that flanked the street was built at a later time between the 2nd and 4th centuries AD.
+The street appears to have been built in the middle of the 2nd century BC during the Seleucid period, but the collonaded portico that flanked the street was built between the 2nd and 4th centuries AD.

-From Tarsus the route to Mopsucrene turned north leading across the Taurus Mountains.
+Tarsus’s route to Mopsucrene turned north, leading across the Taurus Mountains.
 This mountain range divided Cilicia to the south from Cappadocia and Lycaonia to the north.
-A road, named Via Tauri (“Taurus road”), provided the means of crossing the mountain chain.
-The northern terminus was in the ancient city of Tyana while the southern terminus was in Tarsus.
-The chief passes over the Taurus range were the Cilician Gates, known to the ancient as the Pylae Ciciliae, through which the main road led to the Anatolian plateau in the north and Cilicia in the south.
+A road named Via Tauri (“Taurus road”) provided the means of crossing the mountain chain.
+The northern terminus was in the ancient city of Tyana, while the southern terminus was in Tarsus.
+The chief passes over the Taurus range were the Cilician Gates, known to the ancients as the Pylae Ciciliae, through which the main road led to the Anatolian plateau in the north and Cilicia in the south.